basimkhajwal/RayTracer/README.md

 - Explaining basic radiometry, the need for non-RGB spectral representation and gamma correction
 - Comparing the results of different ray tracing models (Whitted model, Path Tracing, Biased vs Un-biased etc.)
 - Optimization techniques (parallel run-times, efficient intersection testing)
-- Overview of how the parsing/building system works
+- Overview of how the parsing/building system works -- DONE
 - Evaluation of how well the images output by the ray tracer are compared to actual real images

 ## References